rachelmarin/get_to_know_me/README.md

-Welcome To: Get To Know Me
+## Welcome To: Get To Know Me
+Now you can keep track of all your friends and families birthday's, astrological and Chinese zodiac signs!
+What a wonderful way to get to know more about your loved ones, and never forget a birthday again!

-How to clone using the command line
+## How to clone using the command line
 1. On GitHub, navigate to the main page.

 2. Above the list of files, click  Code.